Disturbed (band): Early years (1994–1996)

 Before David Draiman joined Disturbed, guitarist Dan Donegan, drummer Mike Wengren and bassist Steve "Fuzz" Kmak were in a band called Brawl with vocalist Erich Awalt.
-Before changing their name to "Brawl", however, Donegan mentioned in the band's DVD, Decade of Disturbed, that the name was originally going to be "Crawl"; they switched it to "Brawl", due to the name already being used by another band.
+Before changing their name to "Brawl", however, Donegan mentioned in the band's DVD, Decade of Disturbed, that the name was originally going to be "Crawl"; they switched it to "Brawl", because the name was already being used by another band.
 Awalt left the band shortly after the recording of a demo tape; the other three members advertised for a singer.
 They posted an advertisement in the local music publication in Chicago, Illinois, called the "Illinois Entertainer".
 Draiman answered the advertisement after going to twenty other auditions that month.
 Guitarist Dan Donegan commented on Draiman: "You know, out of all the singers that we had talked to or auditioned, he [Draiman] was the only singer who was ready to go with originals.
 And that impressed me, just to attempt that".

 With regard to Draiman being the singer for the band, Donegan said, "After a minute or two, he just starts banging out these melodies that were huge...I'm playing my guitar and I'm grinning from ear to ear, trying not to give it away that I like this guy, you know, because I don't want to, you know...[say]
 'Yeah, we'll give you a call back.
 We'll, you know, discuss it.'
 But I was so psyched.
 Chill up my spine.
 I'm like, 'There is something here.'"
 As drummer Mike Wengren commented, "We clicked right off the bat."
-Draiman then joined the band in 1996 and the band was renamed Disturbed.
+Draiman then joined the band in 1996, and the band was renamed Disturbed.
 When asked in an interview why he suggested to name the band "Disturbed", Draiman said, "It had been a name I have been contemplating for a band for years.
 It just seems to symbolize everything we were feeling at the time.
 The level of conformity that people are forced into was disturbing to us and we were just trying to push the envelope and the name just sorta made sense."